Two months after getting temporarily stuck in the Philippines

 Immigration law there prevents visas from being granted to anyone who has been excluded from another country, CNN affiliate TVNZ

-reported earlier this month.
+reported last week.
 The singer will need to obtain a special authorization to enter New Zealand, the broadcaster said.

 Brown was put on probation for five years in 2009 after pleading guilty to one count of felony assault over the attack on Rihanna.
 He was jailed for almost three months in 2014 after violating his probation.